PresentKim/git-resource/PROJECT_OVERVIEW.md

   Routing is implemented using React Router's BrowserRouter, and filter settings are stored in query parameters through the nuqs library, allowing the same view to be recreated when sharing a URL.

 - **Image Filtering**
-  Users can filter displayed images by including or excluding specific keywords.
+  Users can filter images by including or excluding specific keywords (case-insensitive).
 (Example: `keyword -exclude` format)

 - **Image ZIP Download**
-  All currently displayed images can be downloaded as a ZIP file in bulk.
+  All filtered images can be downloaded as a ZIP file in bulk.

 - **Image Viewer**
   Click on any image to view it in a full-screen viewer.
 Navigate between images using keyboard arrow keys or mouse wheel, and download individual images.